Fabric Commands

 Click for more information about Fabric Transactions.

-The Fabric Change Data Capture (CDC) solution notifies external systems about data changes and has built-in integration with Elasticsearch to enable a cross LUI search.
+The Fabric Change Data Capture (CDC) solution notifies external systems about data changes and provides built-in integration with Elasticsearch to support cross-LUI search capabilities.

-For example: search all customers called “John Doe” that live in “New-York”.
+For example: Search all customers named “John Doe” that live in “New-York”.

-Fabric has a SEARCH command that initiates a search on Elasticsearch.
-In addition, the Fabric CDC_REPUBLISH_INSTANCE command can be used to republish CDC data on LUI.
+The Fabric SEARCH command initiates a search on Elasticsearch, while the CDC_REPUBLISH_INSTANCE command allows republishing CDC data on LUI.

 Broadway Command